 How to add text or images from Safari to Quick Notes

-Another super-nifty use of Quick Notes is to save text or images from a webpage along with the URL they’re from.
-Now, when you tap or click the saved snippet, it will take you to that exact spot on the webpage it’s from.
-Here’s how to use it:
+Another fantastic feature of Quick Notes is that it lets you capture images or texts from a webpage along with the URL.
+When you click the saved snippet, it will transport you to the precise location on the webpage where it came from.
+Here’s how to put it to use:

-- Right-click or Control-click on it and select Add to Quick Note.
+- Right-click and choose New Quick Note/Add to Quick Note.

 How to view and edit Quick Notes in the Notes app

-I hope this comprehensive guide helped you understand how to use Quick Notes on your Mac running macOS Monterey.
-Personally, I find this feature super convenient and handy.
-What’s your take on Quick Notes?
-Share in the comments below!
+I hope this detailed article has helped you understand how to use Quick Notes on your Mac.
+I find this function to be quite useful and convenient.
+What are your thoughts on Quick Notes?
+Share your thoughts in the comments section below!